TontineTrust/balance-payouts-interview/README.md

 monthly payout for each user based on a given formula, until each user has reached some maximum age.
 Input parameters to the problem are given via the command line, and some input data is then read from a CSV file.
-Your program should write the results to files based on the command line options.
+Your program should write the results to a database.

 ## Assessment